micmejia/bible-dump/AMPC/Revelation/Rev 1.md

-Blessed (happy, [^c]to be envied) is the man who reads aloud [in the assemblies] the word of this prophecy; and blessed (happy, [^d]to be envied) are those who hear [it read] and who keep themselves true to the things which are written in it [heeding them and laying them to heart], for the time [for them to be fulfilled] is near.
+Blessed (happy, to be envied) is the man who reads aloud [in the assemblies] the word of this prophecy; and blessed (happy, to be envied) are those who hear [it read] and who keep themselves true to the things which are written in it [heeding them and laying them to heart], for the time [for them to be fulfilled] is near.